-For details, please refer to the announcement of the Company dated 19 October 2020.
+For details, please refer to the announcements of the Company dated 19 October 2020, 7 April 2021 and 6 August 2021.

 4. Proposed Share Consolidation and Capital Reduction and Proposed Change in Board Lot Size

 On 11 November 2020, the Board announced its proposal to implement the proposed share consolidation and capital reduction on the basis that (i) every twenty (20) existing shares with a par value of RMB1 each be reduced to one (1) reduced share with a par value of RMB1 each and (ii) the total issued share capital of the Company be reduced from RMB3,526,441,400 to RMB176,322,070.
 The Board also proposed to change the board lot size for trading on the Stock Exchange from 2,000 existing H shares to 200 reduced H shares conditional upon the proposed share consolidation and capital reduction becoming effective.